turingschool/gear-up/m1_citizenship/session_3_intro_extro_ambivert_styles.markdown

 Students will discuss these questions:

 * What are your strengths in regards to this working style?
 * What challenges have you faced because you identify with this working style?
+Think about challenges in pairing, in class, in community activities.
 * How do you think you're perceived by those who don't share this same working style?
 * What do you need from other working styles to be at your best?